 Figure 2 shows the core yard, located approximately 20 km north of the Maligreen open pits, that houses some of the historical core.
-This core will need to be relocated to the Maligreen premises and then could be relogged and samples to verify the historical database to increase the confidence and improve the Mineral Resource classification.
+The bulk of this core has been relogged, resampled in the period January to September 2022 and relocated to the Maligreen premises.
+This exercise was conducted to verify the historical database to increase the confidence and improve the Mineral Resource classification.